 for discussion when forming partnerships.
 If you would like assistance with this please e-mail the sufficiency team on the link above.

-From September 2017, working parents will be entitled to up to 570 hours of additional funded hours, the addtional hours are on top of the universal entitlement of 570 hr which equates to 15hrs over 38 weeks per year.
+From September 2017, working parents will be entitled to up to 570 hours of additional funded hours, the addtional hours are in addition to of the universal entitlement of 570 hrs [570 hrs equates to 15hrs over 38 weeks per year]

 The additional hours will be available to eligible children aged 3 at the start of the term following their 3rd birthday until the child is attending school reception.